Maddocent/ilc_r_workshop/README.md

  -> go to www.github.com/maddocent/ilc_r_workshop

- -> Fork this repo to your own account
+ -> copy the link to this repository under the button _"Clone or download"_

  -> Choose "File" -> "New Project" -> "Version Control"

  -> Paste the link to YOUR FORK of the repo in the "url" field, and press enter